 When viewing dates in Map Viewer or Map Viewer Classic, you may see different formats on different parts of the map.
 Map authors can configure the format that appears in pop-ups, forms, tables, and labels.
 For these and other parts of the map, such as the time slider, the language associated with your account determines the default date format.

 Only short date formats display time (for example, 12/31/1999 and 31/12/1999).
 Time is not displayed as part of the date field for other date formats.
-To display time for date fields, you need to configure the date field in the pop-up to use one of the short date formats and check the box to show time.
+To display time for date fields, you must configure the date field in the pop-up to use one of the short date formats and check the box to show time.

 If your organization uses the default print service, layers that are not accessible externally, KML ground overlays, and network links without refresh properties do not appear on a printed map.
 If your organization uses a custom print service, certain types of layers may not appear on a printed map.